-Summit has now largely recovered from the impact of the effects of the economic downturn of the last decade.
-Our earnings improvements, growing loan portfolio, increasing revenues, improved net interest earnings, strengthened capital, reductions in our portfolio of problem assets and the recent lifting of regulatory memoranda, all serve as evidence of our recovery.
+The year just concluded marked a significant milestone towards Summit's goal of being a consistent, high-performing community banking institution.
+Our improved earnings performance, increased return on assets and equity, growing loan portfolio, increasing revenues, improved net interest margin, strengthened capital, reinstated dividends, and continuing reductions in the portfolio of problem assets, all serve as evidence towards achievement of this goal.
 Looking forward, while we will be challenged by a variety of economic uncertainties, management anticipates continuing positive earnings trends, as a result of a growing balance sheet, higher revenues, and lower costs of problem assets.